Ruby Loftus Screwing a Breech-ring: Description

 Ruby Loftus Screwing a Breech-ring is an oil painting on canvas measuring 86.3 × 101.9 cm.
-It is one of the largest pictures of the wartime commissions, and the largest of the single-figure portraits they acquired.
+It is one of the largest pictures of the wartime commissions, and the largest of the single-figure portraits the WAAC acquired.
 The painting is in the realist style; (Note: The art historians Teresa Grimes, Judith Collins and Oriana Baddeley consider it "heightened realism; the social historian Elizabeth de Cacqueray calls it "strongly realist".) the cultural historian Gillian Whiteley considers the painting resembles the works of the Soviet socialist realists, and provides "an authoritative, optimistic, heroic and popular inspirational image".
+According to the art historians Teresa Grimes, Judith Collins and Oriana Baddeley, Knight adopts what they call a "documentary approach" to the machinery that "has the verisimilitude of a photograph but makes a far more powerful impact".
+In this manner, the painting is similar to many examples of British wartime cinema that depicted the working class in an unsentimental manner.

-The picture shows Loftus, bent over the lathe, which is in the act of cutting the screw of the breech.
+The picture shows Loftus bent over the lathe, cutting the screw threads which would attach the barrel to the breech housing of the gun as sparks come off the metal.
 Her fingers rest on the machinery as she concentrates on the work she is doing.
-According to the cultural historian Barbara Morden, Ruby Loftus is similar to other works by Knight in showing a female worker focused on her work.
-The art historian Catherine Speck writes that Loftus's feminine features and clean hands "affirm the temporary nature of ...
-[Loftus's] work 'for the duration of the war; in this way the painting feels to Speck more like propaganda, rather than an image of Loftus going about her usual work.

-According to the cultural historian Barbara Morden, Loftus is depicted as "a young and attractive woman"; with brown curly hair not quite contained under a green headscarf or snood.
-She wears paint-splattered overalls and make-up, the latter emphasising her femininity.
 By leaning over the workbench her face is placed in the horizontal centre of the picture, accentuating her importance.
 Her face is highlighted with the reflection of the light shining on the wet metal.
 The social historian Elizabeth de Cacqueray observes that Loftus's head and the highlighted metal disk face each other along the diagonal of the picture, with Loftus's head scarf and face repeated ovals that reflect each other.
+According to the cultural historian Barbara Morden, Loftus is depicted as "a young and attractive woman", with brown curly hair not quite contained under a green headscarf or snood.
+She wears paint-spattered overalls and make-up, the latter emphasising her femininity.

-The painting shows Loftus cutting the screw threads which would attach the barrel to the breech housing of the gun as sparks and water droplets come off the lathe.
-According to Foss her workspace is "clean and efficient-looking", while the natural approach to the work—and the level of technical details captured in the picture—"had the desired effect of testifying to Loftus's exploit [of being expert at her work] being an indisputable fact".
+According to the art historian Brian Foss, Loftus's workspace is "clean and efficient-looking", while the natural approach to the work—and the level of technical details captured in the picture—"had the desired effect of testifying to Loftus's exploit [of being expert at her work] being an indisputable fact".
+Foss and the art historian Lucy D. Curzon consider that the number of technical details in the picture draws the audience's attention at the expense of Loftus and her work.
+Curzon considers that because of this, "Loftus could raise morale and attract women to work where they were most needed, but without having any lasting effect on women's wartime roles or social position".